sridharblue21/streamlit/README.md

 -added html message styling through style sheets -modularised the code for easy maintainability.
--used @st.cache to cache data generated using random function
+-used @st.cache to cache data generated using random function -to use this change path of data files to point to you data location in appconfig.py